 I met a swimmer at San Diego State who found out she had a brain tumor, and was told she may not be able to think normally again, let alone swim.
 Not only did she fully recover and go on to set program and facility records at SDSU, but her goal of getting back in the pool is what pushed her to defy the odds.

-Again, I love what I do.
+I feel such a privilege that my job is to help share those stories.
+I love what I do.
 I truly can’t stress that enough.

 I've also been more fortunate than most to learn from and work for some truly incredible people.
 I'm a firm believer in the phrase "the harder I work, the luckier I get" and I've seen that exhibited most through the people I've had the opportunity to be mentored by.